nhoyt/nav-menu-example/README.md

 * A MenuItem with menu button behavior contains a 'button' element and a 'ul' or unordered list element that is initially hidden.
 When the button is activated, it toggles the visibility of the submenu ('ul' element).
 In the code, the 'ul' element is used to construct a nested MenuContainer.

-* A MenuContainer not only contains MenuItem objects, but also a reference to the menu button that controls it and the container's parent menu, if they exist.
+* A MenuContainer not only contains MenuItem objects, but also a reference to the menu button that controls it ('ctrlButton') and the container's parent menu ('parentMenu'), if they exist.

 * The top-level menu container is represented by a MenuContainer in the code.
 Its parentMenu and ctrlButton references are null.